JosephWoodall/mechanicus/README.md

 I plan to expand the binary classifier to multi-class classifier for 3D movement in a cartesian plane, where the output is a hash value coorelating to spherical coordinates; exercised by a lookup algorithm.

 I am still brainstorming how to create the prosthetic apparatus.
 I might need help in this area.

-TODO:
-remove hash lookup function from offline training set generation, data_collection.py.
-Will transform servo_angle list to string and use it as label for ml training - no need for the hash transformation and lookup lol

 # Project Entry Point for Execution